UCB-w261/w261-environment/README.md

 <img src="https://github.com/UCB-w261/w261-environment/blob/master/gcp-images/cloud_shell.png" width="600">

-This will open a panel box at the bottom of the screen, and is your CloudShell.
-This is serverless compute, you are allocated 5 Gb of Storage, and is a great tool to act as a bridge for all the components we will be using in w261.
+This will open a panel box at the bottom of the screen, which is your CloudShell.
+This is serverless compute, you are allocated 5 GB of Storage, and is a great tool to act as a bridge for all the components we will be using in w261.
 From here, using the automation script, you will be able to deploy clusters, load data into Buckets and pull code from the [Main Repo](https://github.com/UCB-w261/main.git).
 The best part of CloudShell is that it's free.

 Running the automated script on CloudShell guarantees having the appropriate dependencies, packages and the right environment.

 ### GCP Infrastructure Deployment
 The script you need to run is to prepare a Google Project with all the artifacts needed to work in a secure environment with Dataproc.
-Please take a look at the documentation in [Create Dataproc Cluster](https://github.com/UCB-w261/w261-environment/edit/master/create-dataproc-cluster/README.md) to have a look inside of the orchestration under the covers.
+Please take a look at the documentation in [Create Dataproc Cluster](https://github.com/UCB-w261/w261-environment/blob/master/create-dataproc-cluster/README.md) to have a look inside of the orchestration under the covers.

 Please follow the prompts:
 ```bash
 gsutil cat gs://w261-hw-data/w261_env.sh | bash -euo pipefail
 ```
 This script will take longer to run the first time before you have deployed any cluster.
 Once all the components are deployed, the subsequent runs will skip all orchestration and will create clusters on demand directly.
-Although, It will always check for all components to be installed.
+Although, it will always check for all components to be installed.
+To run the script, follow the prompts; after you run the command line above, press Q to exit the Welcome screen and begin running the actual script.
+You will have the respond `y` to the first question (`Do you want to proceed?`) and then respond to some of the following questions.
 Please run the script again until you see in the prompts that a cluster was successfully created.

 You can see your clusters in [GCP Dataproc](https://console.cloud.google.com/dataproc/clusters).
 If you don't see your cluster, switch to `w261-student` project in the top blue GCP bar.
 Remember you will be consuming credits on a per second basis.
 The orchestration that got put together had this in mind, and following best practices, $300 should be more than enough.